D-electra/hldiscord_rpc/README.md

 ## Features

-The so-called Rich Presence contains the following fields for you to fill in:
+The so-called rich presence contains the following fields for you to fill in:

 Name           | Type       | Description
 -------------- | ---------- | ---------------------------------------------------------------------------------------------------